COVID -19 – Advice on how we are working to help our clients

 We have a thermal thermometer to enable us to take clients temperatures while maintaining social distancing.
 If the temperature is in the green reading we can proceed with the appointment.

-If the temperature reading is in the amber or red results we will not proceed with the appointment.
+If the temperature reading is in the amber or red categories we will not proceed with the appointment.

 When the client attends our office the lawyer seeing the client will go to the front door to collect their client, take the client temperature and take their client to their office.
 On the way to and from the front door all inner doors will be open so the client does not have to touch any surfaces.

 We have plenty of anti-bac wipes and anti-bac hand lotion.
 Your lawyer will ensure that their office is wiped before and after the appointment with anti-bac wipes and that you use the anti-bac hand lotion.

 Ways to contact us